Nobles has contributed to the Ukraine chapter of Lexology Getting the Deal Through: Joint Ventures 2020.

-In a joint-stock company, provision of services to the joint venture entity by joint venture parties (ie, its shareholders) may be recognised as an interested-party transaction if the transaction value exceeds 1 per cent of the company’s asset value.
-The party interested in the transaction may be a shareholder (or shareholders) who alone or jointly owns 25 per cent or more of the company’s shares.
+In a joint-stock company, provision of services to the joint venture entity by joint venture parties (ie, its shareholders) may be recognised as an interested-party transaction if the transaction value exceeds 1 per cent of the company’s asset value, unless the company charter sets a lower value.
+The party interested in the transaction may be a shareholder (or shareholders, their affiliated persons) who alone or jointly owns 25 per cent or more of the company’s shares.
 Interested-party transactions with a value of up to 10 per cent of the company’s asset value require the approval of the company’s supervisory board, and transactions with a value of more than 10 per cent of the company’s asset value require the approval of a general shareholders’ meeting.
 During the voting process, the shareholders interested in the transaction do not have the right to vote and a decision on this matter is taken by a majority of votes of non-interested shareholders present at the meeting.

 There are no special employment regulations concerning incorporated joint ventures (the employment conditions in a joint venture are identical to employment in any other company).
 Under general labour laws, transfer to another job in the same company, as well as transfer to another company or other area (location) requires the consent of the employee.